strongbox/strongbox-docs/docs/index.md

 ## Strongbox

 Strongbox is an OpenSource artifact repository manager written in Java.
-We aim to provide an easy and reliable platform, for hosting your (binary) artifacts, regardless or your repository layout.
+We aim to provide an easy and reliable platform, for hosting your (binary) artifacts, regardless of your repository layout.

 ## Features